ignatandrei/RSCG_Examples/DP_Decorator/README.md

 </small>

-## Details
+## More details about RSCG AutoInterface

-The author of AutoInterface is beakona
+The author of **RSCG AutoInterface** is *beakona*

-You cand find this generator at Nuget.org :    https://www.nuget.org/packages/BeaKona.AutoInterfaceGenerator
+You cand find **RSCG AutoInterface** at Nuget.org :    https://www.nuget.org/packages/BeaKona.AutoInterfaceGenerator
+and the sources at https://github.com/beakona/AutoInterface

-For more details and features please read : https://github.com/beakona/AutoInterface
+For more usage features please read : https://github.com/beakona/AutoInterface

 ## Link to Example Code: